-Each \$1.00 increase (decrease) in the assumed public offering price of \$[•] per share (the midpoint of the price range on the cover page of this prospectus) will increase (decrease) our pro forma as adjusted net tangible book value per share and the dilution to new investors by \$[•] per share, assuming the number of ordinary shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+Each \$1.00 increase (decrease) in the assumed public offering price of \$5.50 per share (the midpoint of the price range on the cover page of this prospectus) will increase (decrease) our pro forma as adjusted net tangible book value per share by \$0.26 per share and the dilution to new investors by \$0.74 per share, assuming the number of ordinary shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
 We may also increase or decrease the number of ordinary shares we are offering.
-Each increase (decrease) of 100,000 ordinary shares offered by us would increase (decrease) the as adjusted net tangible book value per share after this offering by approximately \$[•] per share (or \$[•] per share if the underwriters' over-allotment option is exercised in full), and increase (decrease) the dilution per share to new investors by approximately and total \$[•] per share (or \$[•] per share if the underwriters' over-allotment option is exercised in full).
-The as adjusted information discussed above is illustrative only and will be adjusted based on the actual public offering price and other terms of this offering determined at pricing.
+Each increase (decrease) of 100,000 ordinary shares offered by us would increase (decrease) the pro forma as adjusted net tangible book value per share by approximately \$0.02 per share assuming the number of ordinary shares offered by the Company, as set forth on the cover page of this prospectus, remains the commissions and estimated offering underwriting discounts and commissions and estimated offering underwriting discounts as to remain the same and after deducting underwriting \$0.02 per share assuming the number of ordinary shares offered by the Company, as set forth on the cover page of this prospectus, remains the same and after deducting underwriting discounts and commissions and estimated offering expenses payable by us (or \$0.20 per share if the underwriters' over-allotment option is exercised in full), and increase (decrease) the dilution per share to new investors by approximately \$0.02 per share (or \$0.20 per share if the underwriters' over-allotment option is exercised in full).
+The pro forma as adjusted information discussed above is illustrative only and will be adjusted based on the actual public offering price and other terms of this offering determined at pricing.

-The following table summarizes, on a pro forma as adjusted basis as of [•] the differences between existing shareholders and the new investors with respect to the number of ordinary shares purchased from us in this offering, the total consideration paid and the average price per ordinary share paid before deducting the underwriting discounts and commissions and estimated offering expenses.
+The following table summarizes, on a pro forma as adjusted basis as of June 30, 2021 the differences between existing shareholders and the new investors with respect to the number of ordinary shares purchased from us in this offering, the total consideration paid and the average price per ordinary share paid before deducting the underwriting discounts and commissions and estimated offering expenses.